barongracias/barongracias.github.io/_pages/about.md

 layout: single
 ---

-I'm a senior data scientist who ships ML and analytics for payments, fraud, and product teams.
-I turn messy data into decisions leadership can act on and build tools that survive real-world constraints.
-University of Cambridge MPhil in Machine Learning & AI for Physics plus deep delivery in industry, with a physics undergrad that helps on science-heavy problems.
+I'm a senior data scientist who ships AI, analytics, and ML products for payments, fraud, and product teams.
+I pair a University of Cambridge MPhil in Machine Learning & AI for Physics with hands-on delivery at Mastercard, turning messy data into decisions leadership can act on.
+The goal: models, dashboards, and playbooks that hold up in regulated environments and stay explainable.

 ## Career snapshots
 **Senior Data Scientist, Mastercard**